DrakirL/DrakirL.github.io/p10/class/exorcist.md

 ### Level 2: ???
 You can use 1 Action on your turn to detect the location of any of your Sworn Enemies within 100? feet of you.
 (PHRASING?
 DETAILS?) <br>
 Should also let you detect its "influence", such as spells or terrain effects.
+(PHRASING?
+DETAILS?)

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Exorcist Subclass. <br>
 In addition, your Rite Die is now a d6.

-### Level 4: ???
+### Level 4: Brand of Axiom/Unveiling?
+Nowhere to Hide?
+(GOOD ENOUGH???)
-While a creature is Branded by you, ???, it can’t ???, and if it attempts to ???, it must make a Charisma Save against your Passive Magic Skill. <br>
+While a creature is Branded by you, it gains no benefit from being concealed by an illusory effect (Should include disguises and invisibility.
+PHRASING?), it can’t take the Hide Action, and if it attempts to somehow alter its form, it must make a Charisma Save against your Passive Magic Skill. <br>
-On a failed Save, the attempt to ??? fails and the creature is Stunned until the end of your next turn.
+On a failed Save, the attempt to change its form fails and the creature is Stunned until the end of your next turn. <br>
+*(Only applies to changing OUT of its true form.
+What happens if it is already not in its true form?
+Is should be forced to revert.)*

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Exorcist Subclass. <br>
 In addition, your Rite Die is now a d8.

 ### Level 6: Hardened Heart
-You gain Advantage on any Save one of your Sworn Enemies forces you to make.
+You gain Advantage on any Save that one of your Sworn Enemies forces you to make.

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Exorcist Subclass. <br>
 In addition, your Rite Die is now a d10.

-### Level 8: ???
+### Level 8: Brand of Binding/Tethering?
+Nowhere to Run?
-While a creature is Branded by you, ???, it can’t ???, and if it attempts to ???, it must make a Charisma Save against your Passive Magic Skill. <br>
+While a creature is Branded by you, ???, it can’t take the Dash Action, and if it attempts to teleport of leave its current plane by any means, it must make a Charisma Save against your Passive Magic Skill. <br>
-On a failed Save, the attempt to ??? fails and the creature is Stunned until the end of your next turn.
+On a failed Save, the attempt to teleport or leave the plane fails and the creature is Stunned until the end of your next turn.

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Exorcist Subclass. <br>